Drug reform groups rejoice after Trump ousts Jeff Sessions as attorney general

 The former senator also hit the brakes on sentencing reform policy.
 Sessions directed his federal prosecutors to seek maximum sentences for even low-level drug offenses.

-The lawman's policies came at a time when drug reform groups had gained momentum, with some states legalizing marijuana, other recognizing medical pot, and still more reducing sentences for small-time drug crimes.
+The lawman's policies came at a time when drug reform groups had gained momentum, with some states legalizing marijuana, others recognizing medical pot, and still more reducing sentences for small-time drug crimes.

 On Tuesday, Michigan became the tenth state to have legalized recreational cannabis.
 Another 32 have approved medical marijuana.